13pixlar/sticky-list/README.md

 #### Known issues

+**Multi page file uploads**<br>
+In multi page forms, file uploads must be on the last page to be editable.

 **Multiple file uploads in same field does not work**<br>
 This will be addressed in a future version of Sticky List.